davidek/scheduletrace/README.md

 TODOs
 -----
-* Task/evt info on the right panel: (select task, show info of 1 task at a time)
-* "Also visualize the instantaneous workload as a function of time"
 * Properly detect and show deadline misses
-* Double buffer trace plot
-* More efficient visualization
-  - Avoid redrawing the whole screen in case the user didn't zoom or pan.
-  - Avoid redrawing anything at all if, furthermore, the taskset is not running.
-  - View speed independent of the number of out-of-screen previous events.
-    (perhaps not strictly needed once double buffering is implemented, but now it feels extremely silly and it would be quite easy)
 * Increased plot precision (currently 1ms, for some reasons I don't remember)
 * Differently display "acquire/release" events?
 * Priority-based task lock?
 Could avoid IDLE to wake up when it is not idle time at all...